 Start hanging out where your students are hanging out – Facebook!
 A business page provides insights on your audience, the ability to set up ads to promote your classes and the chance to keep your students up to date with your latest news.

 3. Become (socially) visual

 Sign up to Canva (free) and start playing around with all of the graphic design tools, templates and inspiration at your fingertips to create visual content for your website, blog posts and social media.

 It’s the best way to start developing ideas for your yoga branding.
 So don’t be afraid to experiment and let your creativity flow!

 Get used to snapping moments throughout the day that can be shared on social media.
 Start building a bank of images to make the process of posting easier.

-Your post yoga glow, morning smoothie, home practice, walk in the park, whatever it might be, there’s always a story “moment” you can share.
+Your post-yoga glow, morning smoothie, home practice, whatever it might be, there’s always a story “moment” you can share.